Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 =========

 Lightning Lite supports double precision (64), full precision (32), or half precision (16) operation (including `bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_).
-Half precision, or mixed precision, is the combined use of 32 and 16 bit floating points to reduce memory footprint during model training.
+Half precision, or mixed precision, is the combined use of 32 and 16 bit floating points to reduce the memory footprint during model training.
 This can result in improved performance, achieving significant speedups on modern GPUs.

 .. code-block:: python